-Surface Storage Groundwater Storage
+Groundwater Storage

-small capacity large capacity
+large capacity

-quick response slow response
+slow response

-high capital cost low capital cost
+low capital cost

-low operating cost high operating cost
+high operating cost

-(gravity supply) (requires pumping)
+(requires pumping)

-high evaporation losses low evaporation losses.
+low evaporation losses.

 It can be seen from this comparison that an ideal plan of utilisation of water resources in a new area consists of first developing groundwater resources due to their low capital cost (the cost of drilling and installing pumps as opposed to the cost of a major dam) and the later construction of a dam to increase the amount of water available for recharge of the groundwater storage and where appropriate for alternative supply by pumping from the river.
 Alternatively the surface storage can be utilised in periods when plenty of water is available and the groundwater supplies drawn on when the surface supply is unable to meet the demand.
 When water is again available (following say rainfall and recommencement or an increase in streamflow) use can then revert partly or wholly to the surface supply which the groundwater supply has recharged.